Y tu mamá también: Censorship controversies

-The film was released without a rating in the US because a market-limiting NC-17 was unavoidable.
-The MPAA's presumed treatment of the film based on the graphic depiction of sex, nudity and drug use in comparison to its much more accepting standards regarding violence, prompted critic Roger Ebert to question why movie industry professionals were not outraged: "Why do serious film people not rise up in rage and tear down the rating system that infantilizes their work?"
+The film was released without a rating in the US because a market-limiting NC-17 would otherwise have been unavoidable based on the film's graphic depiction of sex, nudity and drug use.
+Critic Roger Ebert questioned why film industry professionals were not outraged by the MPAA's expected rating of the film in light of the MPAA's leniency regarding violence; Ebert asked: "Why do serious film people not rise up in rage and tear down the rating system that infantilizes their work?"

-In 2001, Alfonso and Carlos Cuarón sued the Mexican Directorate of Radio, Television, and Cinema (RTC) for the film's 18+ rating (A grade ‘C’ certificate from the RTC), which they considered illegal political censorship.
+In Mexico, the film received a "C" Rating, which is equivalent to an 18+ in America.
+In 2001, Alfonso and Carlos Cuarón sued the Mexican Directorate of Radio, Television, and Cinema (RTC) for the film's 18+ rating, which they considered illegal political censorship.
 They took legal action to expose the government-controlled ratings board, prompting its transformation into an autonomous organization free of government involvement and political influence.
 The 18+ rating was administered for strong sexual content, nudity involving teens, drug use, and explicit language, and prevented audiences under 18 from admittance.
 They claimed the ratings board was operating illegally by denying parents the right to choose who can watch the film, violating fundamental legal rights in Mexico.